• Skip to primary navigation

 HESG Website

-The HESG gap analysis tool allows hydropower proponents to identify gaps.
-It also allows them to maintain international industry good practice.
+The HESG gap analysis tool allows hydropower proponents to identify gaps and maintain good international industry practices.
 HESG offers an action plan.

-This tool is governed by the multi-stakeholder hydropower sustainability assessment council.
+The multi-stakeholder hydropower sustainability assessment council governs this tool.
 It operates according to the new Environmental and Social Framework.

 • Environmental and Social Assessment and Management